MS Queen Elizabeth: Launch

 Following the ship's construction in Italy from 2007 to 2010, Cunard Line officially confirmed that Queen Elizabeth II would name Cunard's new ship.
 The ceremony was held in Southampton on 11 October 2010 before the ship set sail on her maiden voyage to the Canary Islands the following day.
-Queen Elizabeth II was also the sponsor of the now-retired Queen Elizabeth 2 in 1967 and Cunard's current flagship, Queen Mary 2, in 2004.
+Queen Elizabeth II was also the sponsor of the retired Queen Elizabeth 2 in 1967 and Cunard's flagship, Queen Mary 2, in 2004.

 Service history

 The first master of Queen Elizabeth was Captain Christopher Wells.
 On 4 October 2010 Queen Elizabeth was formally handed over to Cunard.
 She sailed on her maiden voyage from Southampton on 12 October 2010, following a naming ceremony with the monarch on 11 October 2010.

 On 13 January 2011, two years after the first Cunard Royal Rendezvous, RMS Queen Mary 2 met up with Queen Victoria and the then brand new Queen Elizabeth for another Royal Rendezvous in New York City.
 Both Queen Victoria and Queen Elizabeth made an Atlantic crossing in tandem for the event.
 All three Cunarders met in front of the Statue of Liberty at 6:45 pm for a Grucci fireworks display.
 The Empire State Building was lit up in red to mark the event.
 At the end of October 2011 Queen Elizabeth and her fleet mates were registered to Hamilton, Bermuda, in order to host weddings aboard.

 On 5 June 2012 all three 'Queens' met once more, but this time in Southampton in order to celebrate the Queen's Diamond Jubilee.
 On 29 June 2012, the ship made her one and only visit to Ny-Ålesund, in Svalbard.
 The previous scheduled visit in 2011 had to be aborted due to bad weather.
 However, she was not scheduled to visit Svalbard in her 2013 schedule.
 Legislation relating to cruise ships visiting the archipelago (applicable from 2014) meant that Queen Elizabeth will never be able to visit again.
 On 15 July 2012 both Queen Elizabeth and Queen Mary 2 visited Hamburg for the first time together.